14 Jun Your Guide to Child Custody Laws

 In the United States, about 13.4 million parents were taking care of approximately 22.1 million minor children.
 And we’re talking about parents who lived separately from the other parent.

 Many of these mothers and fathers had gone through a divorce, legal separation, or annulment.
 As sad as it sounds, this no longer comes as a surprise.
-After all, experts estimate that around half of all marriages in the U.S. end in a divorce.
+After all, experts estimate that around 25% of all marriage in the U.S. end in a divorce.

 This said it’s best you educate yourself about child custody laws in Illinois, whether you’re still only thinking about divorce or the court is already processing it.
 As a parent, you want only what’s best for your little ones.
 And this means the ability to spend time with them too.